The Bubble Barrier

 How does the Bubble Barrier work?

 We create a bubble curtain by pumping air through a perforated tube on the bottom of the waterway.
-The bubble curtain creates an upward current which directs the plastics to the surface.
-By placing the Bubble Barrier diagonally in the river, the natural flow will push the plastic waste to the side and into the catchment system.
+The bubble curtain creates an upward current which directs plastic to the surface.
+By placing the Bubble Barrier diagonally across the river, the natural flow of the water will push the plastic waste to the side and into the catchment system.

-The design of the catchment system works in harmony with the bubble curtain to collect and retain plastics.
-From here it will be removed from the water for processing.
+The catchment system is designed to work in harmony with the bubble curtain to collect and retain plastics.
+Following collection, it will be removed for processing and reuse.

 The Bubble Barrier system

-The Bubble Barrier comprises of three main components: the bubble curtain, the compressor, and the catchment system.
-The three components are designed to work together to create an optimal solution at each location.
-The components outlined:
+The Bubble Barrier comprises three main components: the bubble curtain, the compressor, and the catchment system.
+The three components are designed to work together to create the optimum solution for each location.
+The components are:

-The placement and required airflow of our bubble curtain are decided according to the location’s flow dynamics.
-The Bubble Tubing® is made out of flexible 100% PVC and is optimally suited to be applied in a wide range of locations.
+The location and necessary airflow of our bubble curtain are adapted according to the flow dynamics of the river or waterway.
+The bubble hose is made from rubber tubing and is ideally suited to application in a wide range of locations.

 The bubble curtain is created by using compressed ambient air.
-We use electric compressors that are tailored to the bubble curtain’s requirements, continuous operation, and location-specific characteristics.
-Wherever possible, we try to power our Bubble Barrier with renewable energy.
+We use electric compressors that are optimised for the bubble curtain and tailored to the requirements of continuous operation and to any location-specific characteristics.
+Wherever possible, we aim to power our Bubble Barrier with renewable energy.
 This may vary per city and infrastructure.

-The bubble curtain will be matched with the best suitable catchment system.
-We have developed our own catchment system which can be adapted to the location’s infrastructure, such as to accommodate the method of emptying by local authorities.
+The bubble curtain will be paired with the most suitable catchment system.
+We have developed our own catchment system which can be adapted to the local infrastructure at the site, for example, to accommodate how it will be emptied by local authorities.